CarExpert

+CarExpert is an Australian website that provides automotive-related news and car reviews.
+It also includes a car marketplace, called the CarExpert Exchange, which connects vehicle buyers to car dealerships.
+As of October 2021, the site attracted 1.4 million Australian visitors, with another 1.5 million views on its YouTube channel.

+The company is headquartered in Brisbane, Queensland, with offices in Sydney and Melbourne.

 History

-CarExpert was founded by Anthony Crawford, Alborz Fallah, and Paul Maric as a news publication.
+CarExpert was founded by Anthony Crawford, Alborz Fallah, and Paul Maric as a news publication in 2020.
 They previously founded a similar website named CarAdvice, which was acquired by Nine Entertainment for $30 million.
 It uses a reverse subscription model in which it charges the car manufacturer for the people that read its car reviews.

-In 2021, Channel Seven acquired a minority stake on the website for $4 million.
-In the same year, CarExpert received the website of the year award.
-CarExpert also opened its first retail store in 2021.
+In 2021, Seven West Media, which owns Australian news service Seven News, acquired a minority stake on the website for $4 million and made the website its automotive partner.
+That same year, CarExpert received the website of the year award.
+CarExpert also opened its first retail store in 2021, showcasing new cars, in Westfield Warringah Mall in Sydney.

-In 2022, it received $10 million in investment and acquired Price My Car.
+In 2022, CarExpert received $10 million in investment gaming billionaire Laurence Escalante.
+Following the investment, CarExpert acquired Australian valuation and marketplace company Price My Car and announced an expansion of its operations into Western Australia.
+Since its foundation, it was mostly active on the East Coast of Australia.
+In 2023, CarExpert launched its new car buying platform using the technology acquired from Price My Car technology, using a pay-per-sale model.

+In October 2023, CarExpert announced the results of another $3 million capital raise, valuing the company at $50 million with an annual turnover of $15 million.
+Investors in this round included gaming billionaire Laurence Escalante and Seven West Media.

+In February 2026, CarExpert entered the New Zealand market via a partnership with New Zealand auction site Trade Me.

 The website is in process to be publicly listed.

-In October 2022, CarExpert announced an investment by gaming billionaire, Laurence Escalante, and also announced an expansion of its operations into Western Australia.
-Since its foundation, it was mostly active on the East Coast of Australia.

-In October 2023, CarExpert announced the results of another $3 million capital raise, valuing the company at $50 million with a $15 million yearly revenue.
-Investors in this round included gaming billionaire Laurence Escalante and Kerry Stokes' Seven West Media.